-This new satellite method involves measuring the difference in the surface temperature of the plant and tree canopy at a particular location, and comparing it to the air temperature.
+This satellite method involves measuring the difference in the surface temperature of the plant and tree canopy at a particular location, and comparing it to the air temperature.
 This difference is called the thermal stress.
 When trees and other plants have adequate moisture the small pores in their leaves, called stomata, remain open.
 Water evaporating into the air from these pores helps cool areas near the canopy.
 However, in abnormally dry or drought conditions, the plants close their stomata to conserve moisture, and thus the plant canopy heats up.
 Thus, when a region shows an increase in the thermal stress, abnormally dry or drought conditions may follow.

 In evaluating this thermal stress metric against other drought predictors over the past 15 years, the team from Duke University found that thermal stress was the most accurate predictor of drought conditions when examining this past data.
 One caveat with the thermal stress method, though, is that it is less accurate in winter, especially in snow-covered regions.
-The current national thermal stress map can be found at the Drought Eye website.